lbussy/brew-bubbles/docs/assembly/index.rst

 These are the parts which you can get pretty much anywhere.

 The items marked with an \*asterisk below are optional.
-They are in the design to provide a means to monitor and trend the ambient temperature where you place the fermenter, and the fermenting liquid's temperature via a thermowell or insulated in contact with the fermenter.
+They are in the design to provide a means to monitor and trend the ambient temperature where you place the fermenter and the fermenting liquid's temperature via a thermowell or insulated in contact with the fermenter.
 If you choose not to use these, the firmware automatically skips reporting these readings.

 =====  ======================================  ============
 Quan   Description                             Placement